zevv/fwlocator/README.md

   phones.

-* An application running on the central site receives events from three or more devices, and calculates the origin of the noise using triangulation.
+* An application running on the central site receives events from three or more devices, and calculates the origin of the noise using multilateration.
   Detected locations are made visible using the Openstreetmap or Google maps API.